benjbuch/octo_waffle/part_11-manipulating_tables.md

 ## Hands-On Excercise

 The data for another plate has been saved in a file called ‘plates.RData’.
-When you open this file, you should see an data set called `plate_4` and a named vector called `dose` in the ‘Global Environment’.
+When you load this file, you should see a data set called `plate_4` and a named vector called `dose` in the ‘Global Environment’.